makarandkapoor/Circuit_Tree_Designs/readme.txt

 The purpose of generating design is to allow individuals to use vast generated design content without restriction and provide any feedback/improvement areas.

 Fun Fact: Each Design took 4-6 minutes to generate through scripts.
 We are talking about design generation, export of various EDA cad files, random board component placements of 6 boards for 900 + controllers that totals 3600 minutes(60 hrs)(Two and half day).
-It time to look for entry in some record book :)
+It's time to look for a entry in some record book :)